nlamonaco86/CastlesAndCoding/README.md

 As a longtime fan of tabletop gaming and computer roleplaying games, C&C is an homage to classic text-based roleplaying games of the past.
 ```

+C&C is currently played entirely from the command line in your Node.js console.
+Future developments will include a front end inspired by MS-DOS era text-based games.

 ## Text-Based Character and Monster Creation

 Users can manually create hero and monster characters complete with their own stats, equipment, inventory, and gold, using the provided functions, all from Node.js.